 But I was in Whole Foods the other day and was intrigued by this lentil pasta.
 And so begins my new favorite pasta (sorry rice pasta).

 My pantry (I originally spelled this as “panty” and considered leaving it) is now full of lentil pasta.

 Not because I eat a ton of pasta, but because it’s a great option to have on hand when my pasta cravings hit.
 Which is like, twice a week to be honest.
-I love pasta.
+Pasta is my love.

-I love pasta even more when it’s got protein and is lower in carbohydrate.
-I normally use rice pasta, but lentil is definitely my new go-to.
+I love pasta even more than usual when it’s got protein and is lower in carbohydrate.
+Normally, I use rice pasta.
+But lentil is definitely my new go-to.